Darren Purse: Birmingham City

 Purse joined Birmingham City for £600,000 plus Kevin Francis (valued at £100,000) in February 1998.
 He started just two First Division games at the end of the 1997–98 season after making an unimpressive debut.
 He made 11 league starts and nine substitute appearances in the 1998–99 campaign, and also appeared at St Andrew's as a substitute in the play-off defeat to Watford after David Holdsworth was sent off – he converted a penalty in the shoot-out, which ended in a 7–6 victory for Watford.

 Purse established an effective centre-back partnership with Michael Johnson in the 1999–2000 season, making 41 starts in league and cup competitions for the "Blues".
-He played at the Millennium Stadium in the 2001 League Cup Final, and scored a 90th-minute penalty to take the game into extra time.
+He played at the Millennium Stadium in the 2001 League Cup final, and scored a 90th-minute penalty to take the game into extra time.
 He also converted his penalty in the shoot-out, which was won by Liverpool 5–4.
-With four goals in 49 appearances in the 2000–01 season, Purse won the vote to be named as the club's player of the season.
+Later that season Birmingham also reached the First Division play-offs, but they lost in the semi-finals to Preston North End in a penalty shootout, with Purse this time missing his penalty.
+With four goals in 49 appearances in the 2000–01 season, Purse won the vote to be named as the club's Player of the Season.
 This represented a significant turnaround for a young defender who was barracked by City supporters at the start of the campaign.

 He missed the start of the 2001–02 season after a training ground shot from manager Trevor Francis broke his wrist.
-Francis was sacked just after Purse returned to full fitness, though the defender managed to keep his first team place under new boss Steve Bruce, and started 40 matches in the 2001–02 season.
+Francis was sacked just after Purse returned to full fitness, though the defender managed to keep his first-team place under new boss Steve Bruce, and started 40 matches in the 2001–02 season.

 In August 2002, Purse "ended months of speculation" by signing a three-year deal (with an option for a fourth year).
 Having been courted by Arsenal, Charlton Athletic and Everton, he had previously been stripped of the club captaincy after twice rejecting Birmingham's offer of a £10,000 per week five-year contract.
-The protracted negotiations were put down to his ambitions for top-flight football, which were secured with victory in the 2002 play-off Final (Purse did not feature in the matchday squad).
+The protracted negotiations were put down to his ambitions for top-flight football, which were secured with victory in the 2002 play-off final (Purse did not feature in the matchday squad).
 However, he missed a large chunk of the 2002–03 season after his ankle became infected following surgery.

 Purse had a quiet 2003–04 campaign, making only nine Premier League appearances.
 He did, however, hit the headlines after elbowing Chelsea striker Adrian Mutu; the Romanian reportedly launched a "volley of expletives" at Purse in a post-match dressing room incident.